flowerseses/cairo-experiments/README.md

 PyCairo experiments
 ===================

-Figuring out how to make generative art using pycairo, pillow and pygame, hopefully
+Figuring out how to make generative art using pycairo, pillow and pygame/arcade, hopefully